 - 3 High School Honours Classes with a GPA of 2.7 or above

-Level 5: Associate Degree GPA of 2.8 (must present details of modules taken), 2 years of Bachelors Degree completed with minimum GPA of 2.8 and at least 120 CATS equivalent of relevant modules taken (must present details of modules (syllabus)).
+- Two years of Bachelor Degree completed with minimum GPA of 2.8 and at least 120 CATS equivalent of relevant modules taken (must present details of modules (syllabus)).

-Level 6: 3 years of Bachelors Degree completed with minimum GPA of 2.8 and at least 240 CATS equivalent of relevant modules taken (must present details of modules (syllabus)).
+- Three years of Bachelor Degree completed with minimum GPA of 2.8 and at least 240 CATS equivalent of relevant modules taken (must present details of modules (syllabus)).

 English language requirements